-This is the output data rate in Continuous mode, which is the rate at which the ADC outputs new data.
-Each new data are signaled by a Data Ready pulse on the $\overline{IRQ}$ pin.
+This is the output data rate in Continuous mode or the rate at which the ADC outputs new data.
+Any new data are signaled by a Data Ready pulse on the IRQ pin.
 This data rate depends on the OSR and the prescaler as shown in Equation 4-3.